 Gaston O. Lacayo, III, MD

 Gaston O. Lacayo, III, MD was born in Managua, Nicaragua and relocated with his family to the United States at the age of three.
 He was raised in Miami, FL and graduated with Honors from Belen Jesuit Preparatory School.
 He received his undergraduate degree from Duke University.
 Upon completion of his studies, he attended medical school at Ponce School of Medicine, in Puerto Rico, and trained as a fully bilingual physician.
 At Ponce School of Medicine, Dr. Lacayo was class president and voted to the Alpha Omega Alpha Honor Medical Society during his third year.
-He graduated with Honors and moved with his wife to Chicago to complete his ophthalmology residency at Rush University Medical Center where he served as chief resident his final year.
+He graduated with Honors and moved with his wife to Chicago to complete his ophthalmology residency at Rush University Medical Center where he served as chief resident in his final year.
 Upon graduation, he completed a subspecialty fellowship in cornea, external disease, and refractive surgery at the prestigious Emory Eye Center in Atlanta, Georgia.

-After his fellowship training, Dr. Lacayo returned to Chicago where he accepted a position in a private practice and a teaching position at Rush University.
+After his fellowship training, Dr. Lacayo returned to Chicago where he accepted a position in private practice and a teaching position at Rush University.
 He returned to Miami after a three-year tenure as Assistant Professor of Ophthalmology at Rush University Medical Center in Chicago, IL.

-In 2013, Dr. Lacayo became certified to perform femtosecond laser cataract surgery on the LensAR system at the Medical Arts Surgery Center in Baptist Hospital.
+In 2013, Dr. Lacayo became certified to perform femtosecond laser cataract surgery on the lensar system at the Medical Arts Surgery Center in Baptist Hospital.

 He is a member of the American Academy of Ophthalmology (AAO), American Society of Cataract and Refractive Surgery (ASCRS), The Cornea Society, and the International Society of Refractive Surgery (ISRS).
 He has authored numerous scientific articles and book chapters.